Cannabis Nutrients 101: What You Need to Know

 Nitrogen (N) is one of the essential nutrients needed during the early stages of plant growth.

-If you notice, nutrients designed for the vegetative stage of growth have higher concentrations of Nitrogen, precisely to aid the development of cannabis.
+Nutrients designed for the vegetative stage of growth have higher concentrations of Nitrogen.

 Nitrogen is crucial for chlorophyll, which is essential to convert sunlight into energy and push its growth.
 You also need Nitrogen as part of the amino acids to develop protein, which makes your cannabis plants stronger.